Azure-Samples/azuresandbox/extras/terraform-azurerm-vnet-onprem/README.md

 azurerm_virtual_network_gateway_connection.onprem_to_cloud | Used by *azurerm_virtual_network_gateway.vnet_shared_02_gateway* to connect to cloud network. azurerm_local_network_gateway.cloud_network | Configures the gateway address, ASN and BGP peering address of the cloud network used by *azurerm_virtual_network_gateway_connection.onprem_to_cloud*. azurerm_public_ip.vnet_shared_02_gateway_ip (pip&#x2011;vnet&#x2011;onprem&#x2011;01) | Public ip used by *azurerm_virtual_network_gateway.vnet_shared_02_gateway*.

+The virtual network `vnet-onprem-01` is used to simulate an on-premises network at `192.168.0.0/16`.
+It is configured with a virtual network gateway `gw-vnet-onprem-01` which is used to establish a site-to-site VPN gateway connection to the cloud network.
+The connection properties for the cloud network are configured using a local network gateway.

 #### Network resources (cloud)